 Communicating with your health care provider(s)

-Something that might help you make the most of your appointment is writing down a list of things you want to talk about (as shown in the example on the left).
+Something that might help you make the most of your appointment is writing down a list of things you want to talk about (as shown in the example on the right).
 You can do this in a notebook, or on a cell phone or tablet.

 Dealing with side effects